NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/Copy-of---DRAFT---WIP--Patient-Facing-Services--PFS--Implementat/Home/FHIR-Assets/All-Assets/Profiles/Medications/Further-Information.page.md

 For example, the common setting of this element is when GP’s prescribe a course of medication to a patient.
 At the end of each course, they may then arrange for a blood test.

-The clinical staff issuing the medication will know it’s at the end of the course with the element ‘status’ and output of 'complete' –then arrange for the patient to come in for a blood test.
+The clinical staff issuing the medication will know it is at the end of the course with the element ‘status’ and output of 'complete', then arrange for the patient to come in for a blood test.
 In this scenario, this element is more beneficial to the clinician issuing the medication than it is for the end user.

 A prescription will be ‘complete’ if it has come to the end of an authorisation or review date.
 If a patient were to see this, they may misinterpret the meaning of the element and stop the medication entirely and not go to a practice to get a reauthorised action as intended.</p>